-Even if our product candidates demonstrate favorable results in ongoing or planned Phase 1 and 2 clinical trials, many product candidates fail to show desired safety and efficacy traits in late-stage clinical trials despite having progressed through earlier trials.
-In addition to the inherent safety and efficacy traits of our product candidates, clinical trial failures may result from a multitude of factors including flaws in trial design, manufacture of clinical trial material, dose selection and patient enrollment criteria.
-For example, we recently determined that we may not achieve the projected 115 events of progression or death by central radiographic review, which would decrease the statistical power of our on-going randomized Phase 2 clinical trial of TRC105 and Inlyta in renal cell carcinoma, which will decrease the power of the trial to detect a statistically significant improvement in efficacy versus Inlyta alone.
+Even if product candidates demonstrate favorable results in ongoing or planned Phase 1 and 2 clinical trials, many product candidates fail to show desired safety and efficacy traits in late-stage clinical trials despite having progressed through earlier trials.
+In addition to the potential lack of safety or efficacy of product candidates, clinical trial failures may result from a multitude of factors including flaws in trial design, manufacture of clinical trial material, dose selection and patient enrollment criteria, or differences in determination of progression events by investigators compared to central radiographic reviewers.
 A number of companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
 Based upon negative or inconclusive results, we or our partners may decide, or regulators may require us, to conduct additional clinical trials or preclinical studies.
 In addition, data obtained from trials and studies are susceptible to varying interpretations, and regulators may not interpret our data as favorably as we do, which may delay, limit or prevent regulatory approval.

-If TRC105 or any other product candidate is found to be unsafe or lack efficacy, we will not be able to obtain regulatory approval for it and our business would be materially harmed.
-For example, if the results of ongoing or planned clinical trials of TRC105 demonstrate unexpected safety issues, do not achieve the primary efficacy endpoints or are terminated prior to completion due to analysis of interim results, as applicable, the prospects for approval of TRC105 as well our stock price would be materially and adversely affected.
+If any product candidate is found to be unsafe or lack efficacy, we will not be able to obtain regulatory approval for it and our stock price would be materially and adversely affected.

-Delays in clinical trials are common and have many causes, and any delay could result in increased costs to us and jeopardize or delay our ability to obtain regulatory approval and commence product sales.
+Delays in clinical trials are common and have many causes, and any delay could result in increased costs to us and jeopardize or delay our ability to obtain regulatory approval and commence product sales.\

-We may experience delays in clinical trials of our product candidates.
+We may experience delays in clinical trials of product candidates.
 Our ongoing and planned clinical trials may not begin on time, have an effective design, enroll a sufficient number of patients or be completed on schedule, if at all.
 Our clinical trials can be delayed for a variety of reasons, including:

-- inability to raise funding necessary to initiate or continue a trial; - delays in obtaining regulatory approval to commence a trial; - delays in reaching agreement with the FDA on final trial design; - adverse findings in toxicology studies, including chronic toxicology studies; - imposition of a clinical hold for safety reasons or following an inspection of our clinical trial operations or trial sites by the FDA or other regulatory authorities; - delays in reaching agreement on acceptable terms with prospective clinical trial sites; - delays in obtaining required institutional review board approval at each site; - delays in recruiting suitable patients to participate in a trial; - delays in enrollment caused by the availability of alternative treatments; - delays in having patients complete participation in a trial or return for post-treatment follow-up; - clinical sites dropping out of a trial to the detriment of enrollment; - · time required to add new clinical sites; or - delays in our ability to acquire sufficient supply of clinical trial materials.
+- inability to raise funding necessary to initiate or continue a trial; - delays in obtaining regulatory approval to commence a trial; - delays in reaching agreement with the FDA on final trial design; - adverse findings in toxicology studies, including chronic toxicology studies; - imposition of a clinical hold for safety reasons or following an inspection of our clinical trial operations or trial sites by the FDA or other regulatory authorities; - delays in reaching agreement on acceptable terms with prospective clinical trial sites; - delays in obtaining required institutional review board approval at each site; - delays in recruiting suitable patients to participate in a trial; - delays in enrollment caused by the availability of alternative treatments; - delays in having patients complete participation in a trial or return for post-treatment follow-up; - clinical sites dropping out of a trial to the detriment of enrollment; - time required to add new clinical sites; or - delays in our ability to acquire sufficient supply of clinical trial materials.

-If initiation or completion of our ongoing or planned clinical trials are delayed for any of the above reasons or other reasons, our development costs may increase, our approval process could be delayed and our ability to commercialize our product candidates could be materially harmed, which could have a material adverse effect on our business.
+If initiation or completion of our ongoing or planned clinical trials are delayed for any of the above reasons or other reasons, our development costs may increase, our approval process could be delayed and our ability to commercialize product candidates could be materially harmed, which could have a material adverse effect on our business.
+For example, we have experienced slower than anticipated enrollment in our on-going Phase 2 clinical trial of TRC253 resulting from a lower than expected frequency of a specific tumor mutation targeted by TRC253 among metastatic prostate cancer patients.

-Our product candidates may cause adverse events or have other properties that could delay or prevent their regulatory approval or limit the scope of any approved label or market acceptance.
+Our product candidates or those of our partners may cause adverse events or have other properties that could delay or prevent their regulatory approval or limit the scope of any approved label or market acceptance.\